linebender/druid/README.md

 them), and playing well with the native platform.
 See the [goals section](#Goals) for more details.

-**IMPORTANT:** The Druid project is being discontinued.
-While we will still accept all contributions, we'll prefer bugfixes and documentations improvements to new features.
-Current development effort is focused on [Xilem](https://github.com/linebender/xilem).

 We have been doing periodic releases of Druid on crates.io, but the API is still unstable.
 All changes are documented in [the changelog](https://github.com/linebender/druid/blob/master/CHANGELOG.md).

 For an overview of some key concepts, see the (work in progress) [Druid book].

+## Project status

+**The Druid project is being discontinued by the core developer team.**

+New development effort is focused on [Xilem], which has a lot of fundamental changes to allow for a wider variety of applications with better performance, but it also heavily inherits from Druid.
+We see [Xilem] as the future of Druid.

+Druid is reasonably usable for [some subset of applications](https://github.com/linebender/druid/issues/1360) and has a significant testing history, which ensures some stability and correctness.
+However we don't expect any major new features to be added to Druid.
+As such we don't recommend using Druid for brand new applications.
+If you insist, then at least make sure your application doesn't require a feature that Druid doesn't have, e.g. accessibility or 3D support.

 ## Contributions

+As the Druid project is being discontinued, we will still accept all contributions, but we'll prefer bug fixes and documentation improvements to new features.

 A very good place to ask questions and discuss development work is our [Zulip chat instance], in the #druid-help and #druid channels, respectively.